7 minute read

 In practice, that often means:

-- Compliance checks treated as a separate, end-of-process chore instead of something built into the workflow.
+• Compliance checks treated as a separate, end-of-process task instead of being built into the workflow.

 Automation has helped in some areas, but the underlying patterns haven’t changed.
 Teams are still solving the same problems repeatedly, often in isolation and with little code reuse or standardization.
 When code is reused, it’s often copied manually from one study to the next.

-The real challenge isn’t just outdated tools — it’s the lack of shared systems, orchestration, and standardized processes that can make data ingestion, transformation, and delivery scalable, compliant, and repeatable across studies and therapeutic areas.
+The challenge isn’t just outdated tools — it’s the lack of shared systems, orchestration, and standardized processes that can make data ingestion to delivery scalable and repeatable across studies and therapeutic areas.

 That’s where data engineering meets platform engineering.